boleodole/Rosalind-Bioinformatic-Algorithms/README.md

 List of python files with description:

--DNAtoRNA.py - Takes a DNA string input and returns a RNA string output -RevComp.py - Takes a DNA string input and returns the reverse complement DNA string -pattern_match_indexing.py - Takes a DNA pattern and DNA sequence input, returns the indexes of the patterns inside the sequence
+-DNAtoRNA.py - Takes a DNA string input and returns a RNA string output\n -RevComp.py - Takes a DNA string input and returns the reverse complement DNA string -pattern_match_indexing.py - Takes a DNA pattern and DNA sequence input, returns the indexes of the patterns inside the sequence
 -pattern_search.py - Takes a pattern input and tries to find it in a string input.
 Outputs how many times said string containts the pattern.